 This is why in March 2013 the Commission launched the Grand Coalition for Digital Jobs: a multi-stakeholder partnership that endeavours to facilitate collaboration among business and education providers, public and private actors to take action attracting young people into ICT education, and to retrain unemployed people.
 Our goal is to start to increase the supply of ICT practitioners by 2015, so as to ensure a sufficient number of them in Europe in the near future.

 On February 2014 European Commission President José Manuel Barroso and Vice President Neelie Kroes brought CEOs from across the global economy together at the World Economic Forum in Davos to expand the Coalition that is delivering digital training opportunities and jobs.
 Corporate leaders were then invited to endorse the Davos Declaration on the Grand Coalition for Digital Jobs.

-We encourage stakeholders to join the Grand Coalition either by making pledges for concrete short-term actions and forming or joining National Coalitions for Digital Jobs.
-We also strive to engage many more stakeholders through our events, workshops and meetings to share success stories and best practices.
+We encourage all interested stakeholders to join the Grand Coalition either by making pledges for concrete short-term actions, forming or joining National or Local Coalitions for Digital Jobs, participate in our events workshops and meetings to share success lessons learned and best practices.

 So far, more than 50 pledging organisations have shown their commitment.
 Moreover, national coalitions have already been launched in Bulgaria, Greece, Malta, Latvia, Lithuania, Romania and Poland; other relevant initiatives are underway in more than 10 countries.